marklogic-community/grove-react-ui/README.markdown

     npm test

+## Build into static files

+You can create a static build of this application by running `npm run build`.
+You may want to set `NODE_ENV=production` when running that if you are building for production.

+By default, this will build into the `build/` directory.

+See the [create-react-app User Guide](https://github.com/facebook/create-react-app#readme) for more details.

 ## Configuration

 Best practice is to use the muir-cli to configure the application from the parent directory, so that it can coordinate configuration with the MUIR middle-tier: